mtreinish/stestr/README.txt

  * No commits without having had a test failure, test fixed cycle.
  * No commits without new tests being added.
  * What tests have failed since the last commit (to run just a subset).
+ * What tests are currently failing and need work.

 Test results are inserted using subunit (and thus anything that can output subunit or be converted into a subunit stream can be accepted).

+A mailing list for discussion, usage and development is at https://launchpad.net/~testrepository-dev - all are welcome to join.

 Licensing
 ~~~~~~~~~